A generalization of L\"owner-John's ellipsoid theorem: Introduction

 However, we can still approximate as closely as desired the objective function as well as its gradient and Hessian by using the methodology developed in Henrion et al \cite{sirev}, especially when the dimension is small $n=2,3$ (which is the case in several applications in statistics).

-Moreover, if $\K$ is a (compact) basic semi-algebraic with an explicit description $\{\x: g_j(\x)\geq0,\:j=1,\ldots,m\}$ for some polynomials $(g_j)\subset\R[\x]$, then we can use powerful positivity certificates from real algebraic geometry to handle the inclusion constraint $\G_1\supset\K$ in the associated convex optimization problem.
+Moreover, if $\K$ is a (compact) basic semi-algebraic set with an explicit description $\{\x: g_j(\x)\geq0,\:j=1,\ldots,m\}$ for some polynomials $(g_j)\subset\R[\x]$, then we can use powerful positivity certificates from real algebraic geometry to handle the inclusion constraint $\G_1\supset\K$ in the associated convex optimization problem.
 Therefore, in this context, we also provide a numerical scheme to approximate the optimal value and the unique optimal solution of $\P_0$ as closely as desired.
 It consists of solving a hierarchy of convex optimization problems where each problem in the hierarchy has a strictly convex objective function and a feasible set defined by Linear Matrix Inequalities (LMIs).